 Basic Ingredients for Czech Garlic Soup

-I researched Česnečka and noted it is an extremely straight-forward dish with ingredients that most people may already have in their refrigerator and pantry.
+I researched Česnečka and noted it is an extremely straightforward dish with ingredients that most people may already have in their refrigerator and pantry.
 The standard ingredients include garlic, potatoes, and broth.

 I only had to purchase rye bread for the croutons, but had everything else on hand.
 Most recipes are nearly identical since it's quite a basic soup, but there are some variances.